sferik/twitter-ruby/README.md

 ### Configuration
-The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be modified in-place:
+The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder`.
+You can modify the default middleware in-place:

     Twitter.middleware.insert_after Twitter::Response::RaiseClientError, CustomMiddleware

-Likewise, the middleware stack can be replaced in its entirety:
+You can no longer set a custom adapter via `Twitter::Config#adapter=`, however a custom adapter may be set as part of a custom middleware stack:

-    Twitter.middleware = Faraday::Builder.new(&Proc.new{|builder|
+    Twitter.middleware = Faraday::Builder.new(
+      &Proc.new do |builder|
         # Specify a middleware stack here
-    })

-As part of these configuration changes we've removed `adapter` configuration.
-If you would like to change the adapter used, you can do so by setting Faraday's `default_adapter`:

-    Faraday.default_adapter = :some_other_adapter

-The adapter can also be configured as part of the middleware stack:

-    Twitter.middleware = Faraday::Builder.new(&Proc.new { |builder|
-      # Specify a middleware stack here
         builder.adapter :some_other_adapter
-    })
+      end
+    )

 Support for API gateways via `gateway` configuration has removed.
 This functionality may be replicated by inserting custom Faraday middleware.

-The `proxy` and `user_agent` configuration have also been removed.
-These can be set via the `connection_options` configuration.
+The `Twitter::Conif#proxy=` and `Twitter::Config#user_agent=` setters have also been removed.
+These options can be set by modifying the default connection
+options:

     Twitter.connection_options[:proxy] = 'http://erik:sekret@proxy.example.com:8080'
     Twitter.connection_options[:headers][:user_agent] = 'Custom User Agent'